mooofin/CTFs/CTFs-main/pwn.college/Pwntools/level2.0.md

-# Pwntools Tutorial Level 2.0 Writeup
+# Pwntools Tutorial Level 2.0 Technical Writeup

 ## Objective

-The goal of this challenge is to provide an assembly code snippet that sets the `rax` register to the specific value `0x12345678`.
-We will use the `asm` function from the `pwntools` library to compile our assembly instruction into machine code (bytes) and send it to the challenge binary to bypass its check.
+The objective of this challenge is to construct an assembly code snippet that sets the `rax` register to the hexadecimal value `0x12345678`.
+The `asm` function from the `pwntools` library is to be used for compiling the assembly instruction into machine code.
+This payload is then sent to the target binary to bypass a programmatic check.

 ## Solution

-To accomplish this, we need to use an assembly instruction that moves the desired value into the `rax` register.
-In x86-64 assembly, the `mov` instruction is used for this purpose.
+The solution requires an assembly instruction to load an immediate value into the `rax` register.
+On the x86-64 architecture, the `mov` instruction is utilized for this operation.

 The specific instruction is:
 ```assembly
 mov rax, 0x12345678
 ```

-This instruction tells the processor to move the immediate 64-bit value `0x12345678` into the `rax` register.
+This instruction directs the CPU to load the 64-bit immediate value `0x12345678` into the `rax` register.

-We will integrate this into the provided Python script.
-The `asm()` function from `pwntools` will take our assembly instruction as a string and return the corresponding compiled bytes, which we can then send to the process.
+This assembly instruction is then passed as a string to the `pwntools` `asm()` function.
+The function compiles it into the corresponding machine code byte sequence.
+The resulting bytes are transmitted to the running process to be executed

 ## Final Script

-Here is the complete Python script to solve the challenge.
-The `NOP` instruction has been replaced with our `mov` instruction.

 ```python
 from pwn import *